 Home of Royal Bengal Tiger, Sunderbans is listed in UNESCO’s world heritage site list with world’s largest delta having dense mangrove forests.
 The Sundarban region has got its name from Sundari trees, once found majorly here.
 The reserve is a heaven of wonderful rivers- Muriganga, Saptamukhi, Thakurain Malta, Gosaba, Harinbhahga, and Raimangal.
 Hence this gorgeous ecosystem is accessible by motorboat rides, available here in multiple rivulets of the park.

-It is the only mangrove forest in the world which is the home of the Tigers.
+It is the only mangrove forest in the world that is the home of the Tigers.
 You can explore the other wildlife of Sunderban that beholds Jungle Cats, Fishing Cats, Axis Deer, Wild Boar, Rhesus Monkeys, Mongooses and the largest Estuarine Crocodiles in the world.
 Sunderban is the breeding ground of immense variety of birds like Heron, Egret, Cormorant, Fishing Engle, White Bellied Sea Eagle, Seagull, Tern, Kingfisher as well as migratory birds like Whimper, Black-tailed Godwit, Little Stint, Eastern Knot, Curlew, Sandpiper, Golden Plover, Pintail, White-eyed Pochard and Whistling Teal.
 Come and discover a wide variety of aquatic and reptile life that includes Olive Ridley sea turtle, hard-shelled Batgur Terrapin, Pythons, King Cobra, Chequered Kill back, Monitor and Lizards including the Salvatore Lizards.

 Follow the pug marks of Royal Bengal tiger in jungles of Sunderbans.